The Delicious Smoothie Recipe That Will Make You Forget You're Drinking Apple Cider Vinegar

 Though staying at home is still the best defense against coronavirus, this pandemic has sparked an overall interest in ways to keep your body functioning to the best of its ability, be it by eating more nutritious home-cooked meals or trying out natural remedies that promise serious health benefits.
 In terms of the latter, many people have been reaching for apple cider vinegar, which some suggest is great for detoxification and digestion.
 But if you can't stand the taste, there's no need to take a raw shot.
-With a few tasty ACV recipes for health, you can reap the benefits without the cringe-factor.
+With a few tasty ACV recipes for health, you can make apple cider vinegar taste better while reaping the benefits without the cringe-factor.

 Not only can it be tough for some to down a shot of raw ACV due to the strong taste, some experts say that ingesting it that way can also be tough on your esophagus and stomach due to its acidity.
 Thankfully, the ingredient mixes so well into sauces, marinades, and even smoothies that you might actually enjoy the flavor for once.

 Now that you've likely been cooking more, it's a perfect time to get creative with apple cider vinegar.
 Not only will you be able to whip up even more flavorful dishes for breakfast, lunch, or dinner, but you'll also be able to potentially improve your digestion, regulate your blood sugar, and fight off bacteria.
 Need some ideas that will make this ingredient a new kitchen staple in your household?
 Read ahead for a few recipes from Dr. Stace Nelson-Hicks, licensed acupuncturist, herbologist, and functional medicine specialist at Elixir Lifestyle Medicine, and then get cooking.

 Apple Cider Vinegar Recipes For Health: Salad Dressing